guipas/nextjs-minimal-typescript-tailwind/README.md

-# Mext Minimal Typescript and Tailwind
+# NextJS Minimal Typescript and Tailwind

 A minimal template/example for NextJS that uses typescript + tailwind css.